janoodleFTW/timy-messenger/README.md

 # About

 The concept for Timy was created and developed by [kaalita](https://github.com/kaalita) and [philippmoeser](https://github.com/philippmoeser).
-The initial version is a MVP messaging app focusing on organizing events among groups.
+The initial version is a MVP messaging app focusing on organising events among groups.

 We hope this project can be a reference or building block for your next flutter app. 🚀